zetanumbers/posts/myosotis.md

 moved into themselves or send your receiver into shared buffer with some value to be leaked (synchronous(?) rendezvous channels seem to not have this issue).
-However, there is a decision to be made about what parts of API should be restricted and which should not: type contructors, `Rc::clone` or type itself?
+However, there is a decision to be made about what parts of API should be restricted and which should not: type constructors, `Rc::clone` or type itself?

 Given that `!Leak` implies new restrictions compared to current rust